Stevenfavour/Linuxfundametal0/README12.md

 In the field of Amazon Resource Name (ARN), type the ARN of your bucket and add by "/*" after the ARN.
 Then,

-click on "Add statement".
+Click on "Add statement".

-click on "Generate Policy".
+Click on "Generate Policy".

 ![](./Img12/C6.png)

-Copy the genearated policy
+Copy the generated policy

 ![](./Img12/C7.png)

 Copy the policy.

-Had issues with inputing the ARN name from the AWS policy generator.
+Had issues with inputting the ARN name from the AWS policy generator.
-I had to input specify this policy manually under the Resource value of the generate json content.
+I had to specify this policy manually under the Resource value of the generated json content.
 This ensures the policy is applied to all objects in iamusermary001 bucket

 ![](./Img12/C8.png)